jimenezz22/waku-polling-app/README.md

 ## 🎯 Template Usage

 This codebase serves as a production-ready template for building decentralized applications with Waku.

+**To build this template from scratch**, follow the step-by-step guide in [`docs/workshops/INITIAL_PROMPT.md`](docs/workshops/INITIAL_PROMPT.md).

 Key patterns include:

 1. **Service Layer Architecture**: Clean separation between UI and protocol logic
 2. **Hook-based State Management**: React hooks for component-level state